This is a simple, efficient implementation of intervals and interval

 Otherwise, return the existing interval.

-if there was no existing interval, or NIL
+INSERTED-P is T if there was no existing interval, or NIL if

 the existing interval was returned.

-may alternatively be a cons in the form (START .
-END)
+INTERVAL may alternatively be a cons in the form (START .
+END).

 In this case, a simple interval is created and inserted.